 Here is the clip:

 I used to be able to say email me with any questions, but as the popularity of this blanket has grown, it’s getting hard for me to answer all the questions.
-Please look at all the videos on my youtube channel, read the posts I’ve written about the gingham patterns and see if your question has already been answered.
+Please look at this crochet gingham blanket FAQ post and hopefully it will answer any more questions you may have.
 I’d appreciate it so much.